jdhao/blog_source/tmux_questions_and_trouble_shooting.md

 See also reference [here](https://stackoverflow.com/q/18600188/6064933).

-# What is terminfo and how to see the content of a term files?
+# What is terminfo and how to check the content of a term files?

 For almost every terminal, there is terminfo file describing the ability of this terminal.
 Usually, programs have to know the terminal type to send the